 Thinking about developing an app for your hotel?
-We have put together some arguments for you; both pro and con.
+We have put together some arguments for you; both pros and cons.
 Read ahead to see if there is something in it for you.

 So what is the middle ground?
 Should you have a hotel app or not?
 Let’s discover what are the pros and cons of hotel apps together.